mtripg6666tdr/AviUtl-RPC/docs/README.en.md

 In addition to that, this will show also the file name you are now editing.
 You can disable this feature in configuration window.

 ## Installing
 1. Go 'Releases' page in GitHub and find newest releases.
-Download aviutl_rpc_[version number].zip in 'Assets'
+Download aviutl_rpc_en_[version number].zip in 'Assets'
 2. Unzip the file you downloaded in Step.1
-3. Place `aviutl_rpc.auf` and `discord_game_sdk.dll` in the same directory where `aviutl.exe` is placed.
+3. Place `aviutl_rpc_en.auf` and `discord_game_sdk.dll` in the same directory where `aviutl.exe` is placed.
 Restart AviUtl app if you have already opened it.

 ## How to use
 ### Enable/Disable the plugin